 The results?
 These accomplished teachers are eager to do the work.
 They ask deep, important questions.
 They don’t complain; they solve problems and meet challenges.
 They take the learning back and implement it in ways that meet the needs of their students.
 They show, clearly, convincingly, and consistently that not only have they learned, but that their learning has led to learning in their students.

 How do we know teacher-learners use the learning from our work together once they return to their classrooms in September?
 How do we know they are accountable for implementing their learning in their classrooms and that there is impact on student learning?
 At various times throughout what is now a three-year time window, each teacher submits a portfolio section to the National Board for Professional Teaching standards.
 Teachers must show clear, consistent, and convincing evidence that they are proficient in the teacher standards in their certificate area and their subject area content and pedagogy, that they can differentiate instruction, can provide a positive, accessible-to-all, safe, classroom learning environment, and are literate in assessing student work in order to earn the distinction of National Board Certified Teacher.

-While National Board Certification itself was not intended to be “professional development,” bringing groups of accomplished teachers together to talk about their practice through the lens of standards of accomplished teaching, the 5 Core Propositions and the Architecture of Accomplished Teaching is a learning experience I’d wish for every teacher.
+While National Board Certification itself was not initially intended to be “professional development,” bringing groups of accomplished teachers together to talk about their practice through the lens of standards of accomplished teaching, the 5 Core Propositions and the Architecture of Accomplished Teaching is a learning experience I’d wish for every teacher.
 It has had the most profound impact on my practice and my students’ learning of anything I’ve ever experienced.
 Just do it.